 - Adjust the seasonings, add additional salt if desired and hot pepper to taste.
 (The chili can be refrigerated in an airtight container for up to 3 days.
 Bring to a simmer over medium-low heat before serving).

 TO SERVE: Divide the cooked spaghetti among the individual bowls and let everyone choose their toppings.
-3-Way Chili: spaghetti, c chili and topped with a mound of shredded cheddar cheese.
+3-Way Chili: spaghetti, topped with a mound of shredded cheddar cheese.
 4-Way Chili: A 3-Way with diced onions or red beans.
 5-Way Chili: A 3-Way with diced onions and red beans.
 NOTE: This chili is good right out the the pot, but it's better to serve it the next day, after the flavors have had a chance to meld in the refrigerator.